AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 However the avenue has a large number of beds so we are optimistic to accommodate most people who want to participate.

-By 7th November we will reply to everyone about whether these is space or not, request the deposit and begin further organisation before the event.

 ## Timetable for the event

 * by 31st October - Inform us of intent to attend the event
 * by 7th November - Potential participants receive notification of acceptance or rejection.
 * by 31st November - 70€ deposit due from participants to confirm attendance
 * by 14th December - Attendee list published
 * by 28th Feb - Complete final pre-event questionnaire